 |Nasal congestion||3 (4)||0|

-In open-label, uncontrolled clinical trials in which all patients received Kuvan (saproterin dihydrochloride tablets) in doses of 5 to 20 mg/kg/day, adverse reactions were similar in type and frequency to those reported in the double-blind, placebo-controlled clinical trials.
+In open-label, uncontrolled clinical trials in which all patients received Kuvan in doses of 5 to 20 mg/kg/day, adverse reactions were similar in type and frequency to those reported in the double-blind, placebo-controlled clinical trials [see Clinical Studies].

 Approximately 800 healthy volunteers and patients with disorders other than PKU, some of whom had underlying neurologic disorders or cardiovascular disease, have been administered a different formulation of the same active ingredient (sapropterin) in approximately 19 controlled and uncontrolled clinical trials.
-In these clinical trials, subjects were administered sapropterin at doses ranging from 1 to 20 mg/kg/day for lengths of exposure from 1 day to 2 years.
-Serious and severe adverse reactions (regardless of relationship) during sapropterin administration were convulsions, exacerbation of convulsions [see Warnings and PRECAUTIONS], dizziness, gastrointestinal bleeding, post-procedural bleeding, headache, irritability, myocardial infarction, overstimulation, and respiratory failure.
-Common adverse reactions were headache, peripheral edema, arthralgia, polyuria, agitation, dizziness, and upper respiratory tract infection.
+In these clinical trials, subjects were administered sapropterin at doses ranging from 1 to 100 mg/kg/day for lengths of exposure from 1 day to 2 years.
+Serious and severe adverse reactions (regardless of causality) during sapropterin administration were convulsions, exacerbation of convulsions [see WARNINGS AND PRECAUTIONS], dizziness, gastrointestinal bleeding, post-procedural bleeding, headache, irritability, myocardial infarction, overstimulation, and respiratory failure.
+Common adverse reactions were headache, peripheral edema, arthralgia, polyuria, agitation, dizziness, nausea, pharyngitis, abdominal pain, upper abdominal pain, and upper respiratory tract infection.

 Read the entire FDA prescribing information for Kuvan (Saproterin Dihydrochloride Tablets) »